Redmi Note 7 Gets Mi Mix 3's Super Night Scene Mode

 The Super Night Scene camera mode was released for the Mi Mix 3 in November last year as a part of a MIUI 10 8.11.7 update.
 The feature was later released for the Mi 8 and Mi Mix 2S phones as a part of the MIUI 10 8.11.8 update the same month.

 Coming back to the Redmi Note 7, it was unveiled in China last week with a rear dual-camera setup that includes a 48-megapixel sensor.
+Other specifications of the phone include Qualcomm Snapdragon 660 SoC and 6.3-inch FHD+ (1080x2340 pixels) screen.
+The phone carries a starting price-tag of CNY 999 (roughly Rs.
+10,200).
 Xiaomi India head Manu Kumar Jain has teased the launch of the smartphone in the country, and it is expected to arrive soon.